Vaibhav-Repo/PalleDashboard/README.md

  7. {% block content %}{% endblock %}- Placeholder for child templates to insert their own content.
 A core feature of Django’s template inheritance and Closes the document properly.
  This template is meant to be extended by other templates using:{% extends 'base.html' %}
  It helps avoid repetition and maintain a consistent look across your Django project.

+ # What It actually Does:-
+ 1. Role-based authentication (admin vs sales)
+ 2. Admin can see and manage all student records
+ 3. Sales users can only view students they have added
+ 4. Full CRUD functionality for student management
+ 5. Uses Django's authentication system and decorators like @login_required

+ # Technical Highlights:-
+1. CustomUser extends AbstractUser for flexibility
+2. Uses select_related for better performance in querying related models
+3. Skillset handling using checkboxes, joined into a comma-separated string
+4. Implements message framework for better UX
+5. Admin and user control over student visibility

+ # Why It’s Useful:-
+ This app mimics real-world use cases like CRM dashboards, internal employee panels, and educational tracking systems.
+It shows a strong grasp of Django, database modeling, security, and user experience.